opengangs/website/math.md

-A list of all of my mathematical blog posts sorted by topic.
+A list of notes that I have written, either for coursework or for interest.

+* Abstract Algebra
+* Combinatorics
+* Galois Theory
+* Graph Theory
+* Number Theory